Tim Keller (pastor): Cultural engagement

-Attributed partly to his congregation of upwardly mobile Manhattanites, Keller has been a leader in applying Christian theology to secular vocations such as business, art and entrepreneurship.
+Attributed partly to his congregation of upwardly mobile Manhattanites, Keller was a leader in applying Christian theology to secular vocations such as business, art and entrepreneurship.
 The Center for Faith and Work at Redeemer has sponsored business competitions and theological education for working professionals.
 His views on Christianity and culture are outlined in his books Every Good Endeavor and Center Church.

-Keller is an avid fan of the work of C.S.
-Lewis and J.R.R.
-Tolkien, both well-known Christian authors, and also supports the Harry Potter novels which have been considered pagan by certain conservative Christians.
+Keller was an avid fan of the work of C. S. Lewis and J. R. R. Tolkien, both well-known Christian authors, and also supported the Harry Potter novels which have been considered pagan by certain conservative Christians.

 Sex and gender

-Keller has a complementarian view of gender that believes that the Bible teaches defined roles for both genders, but the specific duties accompanying each gender's role is undefined.
-He believes that "Marriage provides the personal growth that comes through cross-gender relationships."
-He elaborates on the biblical view of sex and marriage in his book The Meaning of Marriage and believes homosexual sexual behavior is inconsistent with scripture.
-Keller is a signatory of the Manhattan Declaration and is opposed to abortion, but is not opposed to contraception.
+Keller held a complementarian view of gender that believes that the Bible teaches defined roles for both genders, but the specific duties accompanying each gender's role are undefined.
+He held that "Marriage provides the personal growth that comes through cross-gender relationships."
+He elaborated on the biblical view of sex and marriage in his book The Meaning of Marriage and believed homosexual sexual behavior is inconsistent with Scripture.
+Keller was a signatory of the Manhattan Declaration and was opposed to abortion, but not opposed to contraception.

 Cities and urban church planting

-While at Westminster Theological Seminary, Keller was mentored by Harvie Conn, an early advocate of ministry in urban centers, and was recruited to start Redeemer Presbyterian Church due to a shortage of biblically orthodox churches in center-city Manhattan.
+While at Westminster Theological Seminary, Keller was mentored by Harvie Conn, an early advocate of ministry in urban centers.
+He was recruited to start Redeemer Presbyterian Church due to a shortage of biblically orthodox churches in center-city Manhattan.

-He has since become a worldwide spokesman for the need to create new kinds of churches in urban centers to address rapid urbanization.
 He delivered a plenary address on the subject at the Lausanne Conference of 2010.

-Through Redeemer City to City, Keller mentors and chairs a network of center-city churches that represents similar ministry values worldwide.
-He writes extensively on the importance of cities and gives a biblical theological framework for ministry in cities in his book on ministry, Center Church.
+Through Redeemer City to City, Keller mentored and chaired a network of center-city churches that represents similar ministry values worldwide.
+He wrote extensively on the importance of cities and gave a biblical theological framework for ministry in cities in his book on ministry, Center Church.

 Personal life

-Keller currently resides on Roosevelt Island in New York City with his wife, Kathy.
-The Kellers have three sons, David, Michael, and Jonathan.
+Keller married Kathy Kristy in 1975; they had three children.
+Keller suffered from thyroid cancer in 2002.

+Keller credited cancer and the possibility of death as the pivotal point for the transformation of his prayer life, forcing him to be still and meditate in an otherwise hectic life.

+Death

-In June 2020, Keller revealed that he was diagnosed with pancreatic cancer.
+In June 2020, Keller revealed that he had been diagnosed with pancreatic cancer.
+He died under hospice care at home in Manhattan on May 19, 2023, at age 72.

+A memorial service was held for Keller in August 2023 at St. Patrick's Cathedral in Manhattan; his widow, Kathy revealed during the service that Keller was buried in St. Michael's Cemetery near LaGuardia Airport in Queens.